FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Barycentric_Groups_in_Rooms.md

 # Barycentric Groups in Rooms

 When a Virtual Source in a Room has more than one channel in its format, it will be represented as a single source with ONE unique index.
-It will be visualised as a group in its assigned channel based speaker arrangement.
+It will be visualized as a group in its assigned channel based speaker arrangement.

 ![](include/SpatRevolution_UserGuide_-122.jpg)